ros2/ros2_documentation/source/Installation/Alternatives/RHEL-Development-Setup.rst

    rosdep update
    rosdep install --from-paths src --ignore-src -y --skip-keys "assimp fastcdr ignition-cmake2 ignition-math6 python3-matplotlib python3-pygraphviz rti-connext-dds-6.0.1 urdfdom_headers"

-Install additional DDS implementations (optional)
+Install additional RMW implementations (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The default middleware that ROS 2 uses is ``Fast DDS``, but the middleware (RMW) can be replaced at build or runtime.